/

 That saves you the dispute fee and ensures your chargeback rate remains in check.

-Aside from transaction value, other RDR decisioning metrics could be the chargeback reason code, transaction date, card issuer BIN, and currency code.
+Aside from transaction value, other RDR decisioning metrics include:

 So, is Visa RDR the silver bullet for chargeback mitigation?
 The answer is no!
 And we’ll touch on that shortly.